ryanajones/Choropleth-Map-D3.js/README.md

 # Choropleth Map D3.js

-This is a data visualization map of the US population which have attained a bachelor's degree or higher in college.
+> This is a data visualization map of the US population which have attained a bachelor's degree or higher in college.
+The D3.js library is used to take JSON data and convert it into SVG data visualizations.

 ## Technologies Used